TodePond/TodePondDotCom/wikiblogarden/social-media/para/meeting/readme.md

+> this blog post is binned because it became a humble brag. please read with caution

-# It's weird when people recognise me
+# It's weird when people recognise me (binned)

 I am increasingly exposed to people recognising me when I attend events.
 It's weird, because I often don't know who they are.